ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2023-07-21-is-ai-dangerous.md

 ## Risks

 <!--## Disinformation: Robot calls, spam, deep fakes and all that

+On the dangers of stochastic parrots: Environmental effects.
+Unfathomable datasets encoding hegemony and bias.
+Form without meaning.
 -->

 Sam Altman, the CEO of OpenAI, was [interviewed by ABC News](https://abcnews.go.com/Technology/openai-ceo-sam-altman-ai-reshape-society-acknowledges/story?id=97897122) in March 2023.
 He made it clear that he was not worried of any omnipotent superbeing taking control: _"A common sci-fi fear that Altman doesn't share: AI models that don't need humans, that make their own decisions and plot world domination._" However, he was worried of which humans will be in control of these powerful AI systems.